JSaprah/werewolf/README.md

 |Remaining turns not updating| Added the handleInput functionality as the previous game count still was taken.
 Removed the event listener to prevent this from happening|
 |Play again generated a new random number, but the image was still of a wolf|Changed back the images by adding an else statement to addWolfImage() function so that it sets back all the images which are not equal to the index number back to a civilian.|

-## **Testing**

-Testing has been conducted throughtout the project and after finishing the project.
-Testing has been done manually, using different browsers and devices and via the tools: JSHint, W3C validators.

 ## **Manual**

 Issues were found when testing in the browser Safari.
 It appeared that the backface-visibilty functionality was not supported.
 As a way-around I tried adding z-index, perspectives and the extension -webkit.
 Nothing helped, therefore I added the functionality "input.classList.add('is-flipped');"in JavaScript.
 As the cards were not flipping around I removed the class with a delay.